New York Film Festival: 1990s-2010s

+2010s-present

+After Richard Peña's departure, Robert Koehler briefly took over year-round programming duties, while Kent Jones, who left the Film Society of Lincoln Center in 2009 to serve as Executive Director of the World Cinema Foundation, returned to lead NYFF from 2013 to 2019.
+Jones began his programming career at Film Forum and the Rotterdam Film Festival, before joining The Film Society of Lincoln Center in 1998 as Associate Director of Programming and a member of the NYFF programming committee.
+The current Artistic Director of the festival is Dennis Lim, who was appointed in 2022.

+Current sections

-As of 2024, the festival program is divided into the following sections:
+As of 2026, the festival program is divided into the following sections:

 Main Slate

 The Main Slate is the Festival's primary section, a program typically featuring 25–30 feature-length films, intending to reflect the current state of cinema.
 The program is a mix of major international art house films from the festival circuit, new discoveries, and studio releases targeting awards season.
 The studio films are often selected as Opening Night, Centerpiece, and Closing Night presentations.

 Currents

 Currents complements the Main Slate, tracing a more complete picture of contemporary cinema with an emphasis on new and innovative forms and voices.
 This section is the only one at the festival which presents short films.

 The selection team of Currents section consists of Dennis Lim (Chair), Aily Nash (is also Head of shorts programming), Rachael Rakes, and Tyler Wilson (is also Head of shorts programming).

 Spotlight

 Spotlight is showcase of the season's most anticipated and significant films.